 - smaller leaves with scorched margins,

 - thin crowns with sparse leaves and dying twigs and branches,

 - small growth rings.

 In spite of your best efforts, salt damage is a fact of winter life here in the northeast Ohio area.
 But there are some things you can do to reduce the amount and severity of injury to your trees, shrubs, and perennials.

 Assess the condition of your trees

 Evaluate your tree for overall health in addition to any storm damage.
 Many of the fast-growing trees that Northeast Ohio homeowners plant for shade, such as elms, silver maples, birches, and willows, have brittle wood that is especially susceptible to breaking.
-Weak crotch unions can easily split under the added weight of snow and ice.
+Weak crotch unions, such as those on Bradford pears, can easily split under the added weight of snow and ice.

-Often the trees that suffer severe damage have considerable rot and decay that may not be apparently evident to a homeowner.
+Often, the trees that suffer severe damage have considerable rot and decay that may not be apparent to a homeowner.
 That’s where a regular tree inspection by a certified arborist can make a world of difference – it’s easier and less expensive to proactively treat a tree before damage occurs than it is to “fix” or remove it later.